Long-Term Autism Treatment Results

 Dec 17, 2015

-1999-2000, we tested the first version of our new autism treatment.
+In 1999-2000 we tested the first version of our new autism treatment.
 It used trauma techniques to heal epigenetic (generational) damage at a key moment in prenatal development.
-To our surprise, we had immediate and remarkable results in four out of the five children tested.
+To our surprise, we had immediate and remarkable results in four out of the six children tested.
 However, in spite of these successes, we suspended the project because (at the time) we did not adequately understand the underlying biology, and so were unable to improve on the technique.

 Over the next decade, we were fortunate to be able to keep in touch with one of the parents to monitor results.
 Below is her fascinating description of what the treatment did for her autistic child at the time, and then the outcome over the next 10 years.
 The changes lasted; and her boy grew up to earn a degree in mathematics.